 Texas Baptist Men (TBM): TBM has received requests for debris cleanup assistance for fire recovery, chainsaw, and heavy equipment crews.
 TBM Hay & Feed Team has collected donations of 300+ bales of hay and animal feed.
 TBM organized deliveries, including food pantry items, and fuel to affected residents.
+TBM has completed 136 work requests.
+All donations collected have been distributed and public laundry services have ended.
+TBM is scheduled to leave the panhandle on March 27.

-The Southern Baptist of Texas Convention (SBTC): SBTC has prepared 3,021 meals as of March 21.
+The Southern Baptist of Texas Convention (SBTC): SBTC will deactivate all personnel and resources on March 23, and release volunteers to return home.
+SBTC has prepared 3,021 meals as of March 21.
 SBTC has received 52 work requests, 30 requests have been completed by SBTC, and 21 were completed by other groups.
 A total of 892 bales of hay have been donated.
 SBTC has provided 370 showers, cleaned 294 loads of laundry, and logged 357 hours for heavy equipment.
 STBC has 22 active volunteers accounting for 6,070 hours.